dianadevsit/squishyman/README.md

 Take Squishy Man across this platformer and dodge the red bouncy enemies and platform your way to the end of the game!

-To play this game, click here!
+To play this game, click <a href="https://dwlam8790.github.io/squishyman/">here</a>!

 ### Game Engine: Unity <br>
 Art and Audio: Unity